IRunFasterThanMyCode/IRunFasterThanMyCode.github.io/content/home/experience.md

   location = "Portsmouth, UK"
   date_start = "2017-05-01"
   date_end = ""
-  description = "Bioinformatics researcher in the School of Pharmacy & Biomedical Science at the University of Portsmouth.
+  description = "I am a bioinformatics researcher and Faculty Bioinformatics Lead in the Faculty of Science and Health at the University of Portsmouth.
 I work in collaboration with other researchers within the department on projects with a high bioinformatics component, in particular working with high-throughput sequencing (e.g. ChIP-seq and RNA-seq) data sets.
 I also maintain my own research interests, develop tools for the wider bioinformatics community, and supervise and teach PhD and MRes students with an interest in developing bioinformatics skills."

 [[experience]]
   title = "Sam Robson Consulting"